Ezicool8/UIPATH-ACCT-STATUS-AND-AOD/README.md

-Automation to get listof account opeing date and the account status and populate to an output excel file
+Automation to get list of account opening date and the account status and populate to an output excel file